-In any option selected, it's important to ensure that less healthy components of a meal deal are not on promotion outside of the meal deal, to avoid them still being able to be accessed at a discounted price.
+In any option selected, it's important to ensure that less healthy components of a meal deal are not separately on promotion outside of the meal deal, to avoid their access at a discounted price.

 It's vital that meal deals are within scope of the regulations as they make a significant contribution to promotions and the purchase of excess calories.